ecmwf/metview-docs/docs/confluence/tutorials/flextra_tutorial.rst

   The possible values are as follows:

     1. Three-dimensional
     2. Model layer
     3. Mixing layer
     4. Isobaric
     5. Isentropic

   The **level units** were also given by an ID.
   The possible values are as follows:

     1. Metres above sea level
     2. Metres above ground level
     3. Hectopascals

 Parameter **Flextra Output Interval Mode** controls how the trajectory points are written out into the output file.
 It can have three values:

   * **Original**: The trajectory points are written out into the output file exactly at the computational time steps.
     In the FLEXTRA terminology these are called **flexible time steps**.
   * **Interval**: The trajectory points are written out into the output file at regular intervals specified by parameter **Flextra Output Interval Value**.
     In the FLEXTRA terminology these are called **constant time steps**.
   * **Both**: Two output files will be generated: one for the flexible time steps and one for the constant time steps (in *Part 11* we will see how to deal with multiple FLEXTRA outputs).

-We only specified one starting point but in the chapter on `multiple_outputs <https://confluence.ecmwf.int/pages/viewpage.action?pageId=146637830#FLEXTRAtutorial-multiple_output>`_ we will see how to work with multiple starting points for a NORMAL run.
+We only specified one starting point but in the chapter on :ref:`multiple outputs <flextra_tutorial_multiple_outputs>` we will see how to work with multiple starting points for a NORMAL run.

 .. note::

   **GRIB2 input fields**

   If **global GRIB2** input fields generated by Metview are used in **FLEXTRA 5** it incorrectly detects the domain and treats it as a limited area.
   As a consequence trajectories cannot cross the domain boundaries because the computation stops at the border.